 With the release of the Congressional Budget Office’s report on the effects of the latest proposal to raise the federal minimum wage, we see confirmation that mandated minimum wages are, at best, a clumsy way of trying to help those in need.

 Leaving aside the fact that the CBO estimates a net loss of jobs would result from a gradual increase to $10.10 an hour by July 2016, one of the report’s most significant claims was that just 19 percent of the wage increases would be received by Americans living below the poverty line.
-That’s why this proposal is estimated to lift out of poverty a mere 2 percent of the total number of people then projected to be living in poverty.
+That’s why this proposal is estimated to lift out of poverty a mere two percent of the total number of people then projected to be living in poverty.
 Indeed, a far higher percentage of the increase would go to people already comfortably above the poverty line.

 Is that just?